Commercial pilot licence: Requirements

 In most European countries, aviation regulations are set by the European Union Aviation Safety Agency (EASA).
 The requirements and privileges of a CPL are specified in EASA Part-FCL.
 Applicants for a CPL (aeroplanes) must have completed a solo cross-country flight of at least 300 nm with full-stop landings at two airfields other than the pilot's airfield of origin.

 In the United Kingdom, a pilot must have flown 200 hours for the issue of a CPL, including 100 hours as pilot in command.
 They must have completed a qualifying cross-country flight of at least 300 nautical miles as pilot in command, including full stop landings at two aerodromes different from the departure aerodrome.

 In Canada, a pilot must be at least 18 years old, and must hold a Category 1 Medical Certificate.
 They must complete at least 80 hours of classroom instruction on a variety of topics, and pass a written exam with a score of at least 60%.
 They must also have logged at least 200 hours of flying experience.
 The experience must include 100 hours as the pilot in command, as well as specific experience at night, flying cross-country, and instrument time.

 In India, the Directorate General of Civil Aviation (DGCA) requires CPL applicants to be at least 18 years of age, hold a valid Class 1 medical certificate, and complete a minimum of 200 hours of flight time, including specified hours as pilot-in-command, cross-country, and instrument flight.

-In India, CPL applicants are required to be at least 18 years old, hold a valid Class 1 medical certificate, and complete a minimum of 200 hours of flying experience, including pilot-in-command, cross-country, and instrument flying.
-They must also clear written examinations in core subjects such as Air Regulations, Aviation Meteorology, Air Navigation, and Technical General, along with an English language proficiency test as per ICAO standards.
+In India, the Directorate General of Civil Aviation (DGCA) regulates Commercial Pilot Licence (CPL) training and certification.
+CPL applicants are required to complete the prescribed flying hours, meet medical fitness standards, and undergo approved flight training at DGCA-recognized aviation academies.